 2. Duffel Bag

 Additionally, this carry-on bag is great for organizing your travel essentials.
-Its horizontal space allows you to see your things in one glance, unlike a backpack.
+Unlike a backpack, its horizontal space allows you to see your things in one glance.

 A duffel bag with a shoe compartment is always a must-have for travelers.
-Many will agree that packing shoes can be tedious as it eats up lots of space and leaves no room for other essential things.
-With their own compartment, this could no longer be a worry for you!
+Many will agree that packing shoes can be tedious as it wastes lots of space and leaves no room for other essential things.
+With their compartment, this could no longer worry you!

 I’ve got a lot of time for duffel bags.
-If you find the right bag for you, you might even be able to forgo checked luggage if you pack smart!
+If you find the right bag, you might even be able to forgo checked luggage if you pack smart!

 See Related: Best Beach Bags With Cooler